 The weights $w_i$ associated with each data point $i$ prioritize different preferred paths, for example, by giving a higher value to paths between nodes that are farther apart.

-\item \textbf{Vehicle routing:} \citet{chen2021inverse} describe a cost-calibration method for capacitated vehicle routing.
-Consider a network with $m$ nodes and $n$ arcs.
-The routing problem finds a minimum cost route that satisfies all demand for a homogeneous good at every node using a capacitated truck that replenishes inventory by revisiting depots.
-Let $Q$ denote the capacity of vehicles.
-Let $\bx$ represent arc choices and $\by$ represent the amount of a good in a vehicle.
-Then, given a demand vector $\bpi_i \in \mathbb{R}^m_+$, the routing problem is formulated as the following mixed integer linear optimization model
+\citet{chen2021inverse} consider inverse optimization for capacitated vehicle routing models, where routes chosen by long-term ``expert" drivers are used to refine travel time estimates in a network.
+Given a network with $m$ nodes and $n$ arcs, the routing problem seeks to find a minimum cost route that satisfies all demand for a homogeneous good at every node using a capacitated truck that replenishes inventory by revisiting depots.
+Let $Q$ denote the capacity of vehicle.
+Let $\bx$ represent arc choices and $\by \in \mathbb{R}^m_+$ represent the amount of a good in the vehicle at each node on the route.
+Then, given a demand vector $\bpi \in \mathbb{R}^m_+$, the forward routing problem can be formulated as the following mixed integer linear optimization model